bryanttpham/Pinterest-Clone/README.md

 # Description
-This was a project that I started to practice building a front-end application using react.
+I started this project to work on building front-end application using React.js.
 # Areas of focus:

 Styled Components